nijave/aws-container-sample/ecs-deployment/README.md

   - __1 container (ecs/fargate) service with 2 task instances (containers)__

 ** Items in bold are application specific--the rest of the infrastructure may be re-used for another applications.

+## Management notes
-** Note: Zero down upgrade can be achieved by changing the Docker image and rerunning Terraform.
+- Zero down upgrade can be achieved by changing the Docker image and rerunning Terraform.
 This won't work if the port changes.
+- Container logs and be viewed via CloudWatch